katcipis/sophia/notes/books/philosophy-software-design.md

 more information hidden, the better.

-It may feel funny to say that because it seems to favor big/complicated implementation to modules with small interfaces.
-That is not the idea, the idea is that the more interfaces your clients need to know more complexity has been added to the overall system.
-If you have a module with a small interface, but that has very little information being hidden on it (shallow) only two things can happen, either your problem is VERY simple and that is enough or you will need several other shallow modules, each one with its simple interface, which when put together ends up being complicated to clients (combining multiple interfaces that do almost nothing).
-That gets even worse if the modules are services, as in micro-services, because combining services is never very easy (in my experience at least), specially when compared to combining command line tools in a UNIX like shell, which was one of the inspirations of the whole micro-services thing, one tool does one thing way, but in a perverted way.
+It may feel funny to say that because it seems to favor big/complicated implementation of small interfaces.
+This is not the idea, the idea is that the more interfaces your clients need to know more complexity has been added to the overall system.
+If you have a module with a small interface, but that has very little information being hidden on it (shallow) only two things can happen, either your problem is VERY simple and that is enough (and the module seems kinda useless) or you will need several other shallow modules, each one with its simple interface, which when put together ends up being complicated to clients (combining multiple interfaces that do almost nothing).
+That gets even worse if the modules are services, as in micro-services, because combining services is never very easy (in my experience at least), specially when compared to combining command line tools in a UNIX like shell, which was one of the inspirations of the whole micro-services thing, one tool does one thing well, but in a perverted way.

+One concrete example given in the book about a deep module is file I/O on UNIX, the interface to manipulate files on UNIX is very simple and small, but it hides a LOT of complexity (block devices, hardware drivers, etc).
+Another one is networking, a TCP connection delivers to you a nice ordered stream of bytes as an abstraction but hides a lot of complexity behind it (traffic congestion, handshake, retransmission, etc).

+Another example would be the grep command, it has a very small and easy to use interface, it is easy to compose, but it is not that small, at least not when compared to micro/nano services non-sense that services needs to have just 100 lines of code etc, it hides considerably complexity from the caller through a very simple interface.

 ## To split or to not split, that is the question